kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 author: ks
 ---

-In this post, I will exploring the [GPT-2 model from Huggingface (HF)](https://huggingface.co/openai-community/gpt2).
+In this post, I will explore the [GPT-2 model from Huggingface (HF)](https://huggingface.co/openai-community/gpt2).
 This is inspired by [Andrej Karpathy's recent YT video](https://www.youtube.com/watch?v=l8pRSuU81PU&t=2593s).
 However, I will try to write the GPT-2 model from scratch first without matching the structure defined by HF model and try to make names a bit more descriptive.

 In addition, we would try to match the Huggingface training model with dropouts at appropriate points in the network.